 Glentree has had at least eight enquiries for properties, some up to £50m each.
 Amongst the buyers are also prospective tenants, with budgets of up to £40,000 per week, which could transmute into significant purchases, further down the track.

-Another quirk is that for an ancient culture, which reveres the past, they have a penchant for ultra-modern architecture, with gentle pastel decorated interiors, all in the modernistic vein.
+Another quirk is that an ancient culture, which reveres the past, they has penchant for ultra-modern architecture, with gentle pastel decorated interiors, all in the modernistic vein.

 These types of properties are normally shunned by Brits and Europeans, who prefer a more classical architectural pastiche.